Conte-UI/ConteUI/README.md

 ---

 ## Contributing
 Contributions are welcome!
-Please open issues or submit pull requests to help improve Helix UI.
+Feel free to open issues or submit pull requests to improve ConteUI.